Inside: The reasons why a cleaning schedule doesn’t work for every home and what to do to still keep a tidy home instead.

 With a cleaning schedule, if I ended up NOT having time to get something done, it was a big deal.
-Either it was left untouched until the next week rolled around OR my to-do list for the next day got THAT MUCH LONGER.
+(Or at least that’s how it felt in my mind.)
+Either it was left untouched until the next week rolled around OR my to-do list for the next day got that much longer.
 Neither of those is a good option.

 Easing the Burden of Cleaning Schedule Stress

-Maintaining our homes this way can come a little more naturally to us and may also be less stressful.
+Maintaining our homes this way can come a little more naturally to us which makes it less stressful.
 Sometimes we over-complicate things in our quest to find solutions for our time management problems.